html-css-js-bootcamp/1908-aug-26/Notes/Basics of JS.md

 - There is a lot that JS can do.

 ### Features/characterstics of JavaScript:
-- It is interpretted (because the interpreter reads it line by line) not compiled(converts source code into another form before running).
+- It is interpreted (because the interpreter reads it line by line) not compiled(converts source code into another form before running).
-- It is loosely-typed, because JS variables can bold value of any type.
+- It is loosely-typed, because JS variables can hold value of any type.
 - It is case-sensitive. `Man` and `man` are treated differently.
 - It can call to a server by making Ajax calls.